ahsan-muzaheed/GEM/README.md

 Operating system tested with : windows

-other operating system will work too but you have to collect respective compiled  version for node2vec. in this repo for windows we have used the version located in "........\\GEM\\Snap-6.0-Win32\\node2vec.exe"
+other operating system will work  but you have to collect respective compiled  version for node2vec. in this repo for windows we have used the version located in "........\\GEM\\Snap-6.0-Win32\\node2vec.exe"